 What is Glaucoma?

 Glaucoma is a leading cause of vision loss and blindness in the US.
-The term Glaucoma actually refers to a group of diseases that cause damage to the optic nerve as a result of increased pressure in the eye, but it can also be caused by eye injury, blocked blood vessels, inflammation, or severe infection in the eye.
+The term Glaucoma refers to a group of diseases that cause damage to the optic nerve as a result of increased pressure in the eye.
+It is generally caused by aging and genetics, but it can also be caused by eye injury, blocked blood vessels, inflammation, or severe infection in the eye.
 Often glaucoma is asymptomatic until fairly advanced with irreversible optic nerve damage, so early diagnosis and treatment are essential.
 While glaucoma is generally not curable, it can be treated and controlled to prevent vision loss, especially when diagnosed early.

 What Are The Different Forms of Glaucoma?